Notes to Prospective Graduate Students

 ∑ Ben Dalziel, Department of Ecology and Evolutionary Biology, Oregon State: Assistant Professor.

 ∑ Michael Cortez, Department of Mathematics and Statistics, Utah State University: Assistant Professor.

 ∑ Paul Hurtado, Department of Mathematics and Statistics, University of Nevada Reno: Assistant Professor.

 ∑ Virginia Pasour, US Army Research Office, Durham NC: Program Director for Mathematical Biology

 ∑ Jonathan Rowell, Department of Mathematics, UNC-Greensboro: Assistant Professor.

 ∑ Paul Schliekelman, Department of Statistics, University of Georgia: Associate Professor.

-∑ John Fieberg, University of Minnesota, Department of Fisheries, Wildlife and Conservation Biology: Assistant Professor.
+∑ John Fieberg, University of Minnesota, Department of Fisheries, Wildlife and Conservation Biology: Associate Professor.

 ∑ Kyle Shertzer, NOAA Center for Coastal Fisheries and Habitat Research, Beaufort NC: Fisheries Biometrician